When did Carnival start?

 Satisfyingly, the history of Carnival is as shrouded in mystery as everything else from this period.
 The first references to the festivities taking place before Easter can be traced as far back as 1094.
-But even at this point there seems to be evidence of some festivities before even this.
-Others say the festival really took its recognisable form after a victory over the Patriarch of Aquileia in 1162.
+But even at this point, there seems to be evidence of some festivities before this.
+Others say the festival really took its recognizable form after a victory over the Patriarch of Aquileia in 1162.

-However, it has not always been as popular, well as world-widely renowned as it is today, and it has certainly gone through many transformations over the years.
+However, it has not always been as popular or as world-widely renowned as it is today.
+It has certainly gone through many transformations over the years.
 The festival was even banned under the King of Austria’s reign in 1792, along with the use of masks.
-Which, as you can imagine, only added to the appeal.
+This, as you can imagine, only added to the appeal.
 In this sad period, the Carnival continued only in the island of Burano and Murano.
 Finally, the joyous events reemerged for everyone after an effort from the Italian Government during the 1970’s.

 At the heart of the festivities, there has always been the idea that people from all walks of life join in the streets.
 Traditionally, this was a time when class divisions evaporated due to the ingenious gesture of wearing a Mask .
 This accessory proved to be a beautifully simple solution to many feuds and passionate love affairs.